 Managing Naming Conventions

 Naming Conventions is only available for customers on the Premier plan, and as an add-on to our Pro plan.
 To upgrade, contact your Customer Success Manager or email@example.com.

 Naming Conventions lets Admins and Architects establish a consistent naming convention for new events.
 This allows you to keep your growing dataset organized by enforcing an accurate naming convention and makes it faster and easier for team members to find the exact event they need.

 When the naming convention is active, team members creating shared events will have to follow the naming convention set up in their account.
-For example, if you set up a Location – Action – Object naming convention, then the event name field will be completed like this:
+For example, if you set up an Action – Object naming convention, then the event name field will be completed like this: